RoundingWellOS/marionette.toolkit/README.md

   [ChildAppsMixin](./docs/mixins/child-apps.md) - Functionality to add or remove child Apps to a parent App, start apps asynchronously, and connect the child App lifecycle with the parent App lifecycle.

   [EventListenersMixin](./docs/mixins/event-listeners.md) - Binds events to the `App` while running and removed (and only those) when the `App` is stopped.

+  [ViewEventsMixin](./docs/mixins/view-events.md) - Adds `Marionette.View`-like support for view event proxying.
+The API is analogous to `childViewEventPrefix`, `childViewEvents` and `childViewTriggers`.

 ## Getting Help